INTEGRATED URBAN FLOOD MANAGEMENT IN INDIA

 Venue for Tutorials: Conference Room/Computer Room, Dept of Civil Engg

-Overview of the event: The event consisted of 37 participants across India and neighbouring countries (Sri Lanka and Nepal) joined the workshop.
+Overview of the event: The event consisted of 39 participants across India and neighbouring countries (Bhutan and Nepal) joined the workshop.
 Prof. Dev Niyogi from Purdue University and Dr. Bhanu Neupane from UNESCO, Paris joined the workshop as resource persons.
-Indian speakers, Prof. Subimal Ghosh, Prof. D Nagesh Kumar, Prof. M Sekhar, Prof. MS Mohan Kumar, Prof. P. P. Mujumdar, Prof. Ravi Nanjudaiah, Prof. V V Srinivas delivered lectures on different topics relating to urban floods.
+Indian speakers, Prof. D Nagesh Kumar, Prof. M Sekhar, Prof. MS Mohan Kumar, Prof. P. P. Mujumdar, Prof. V V Srinivas, Prof. Arpita Mondal, Prof. J Indu delivered lectures on different topics relating to urban floods.

 The participants of the workshop came from different backgrounds.
-Young faculty members from different educational institutions like MNIT and NIT Warangal; Scientists from IIRS, NIH, KSNDMC, CWC, CWRDM, APSDPS; Officials from Nepal and Sri Lanka; Research Scholars and graduate students from different education institutes including IIT Bombay, IISc Bangalore joined the workshop.
+Young faculty members from different educational institutions; Scientists from CDAC; Officials from Nepal and Bhutan; Research Scholars and graduate students from different education institutes including IIT Hyderabad, IISc Bangalore joined the workshop.
 This versatile group of participants helped to develop a very dynamic learning process through the workshop.

 Each day of the workshop was divided into two sessions.
-In the morning sessions, lectures were conducted and in the afternoon sessions, tutorials, short assignments on the topics covered were given, group discussions were arranged etc. A visit to KSNDMC was organized in 26th August, 2016 in the afternoon session of the workshop.
-All the participants visited KSNDMC office where the officials described the functioning of flood early warning systems, telemetric rain gauges and other weather monitoring instruments to them.
+In the morning sessions, lectures were conducted and in the afternoon sessions, tutorials, short assignments on the topics covered were given, group discussions were arranged etc. A visit to KSNDMC was organized on 7th July, 2017 in the afternoon session of the workshop.
+All the participants visited KSNDMC office where the officials described the functioning of flood early warning systems, telemetric rain gauges and other weather monitoring instruments to the participants.